 It isn’t hard to do and you can totally do a DIY version with a microwave and a blender – either a stick blender or stand blender – or even just a jar with a lid.
 You also don’t have to make shots of espresso to make an “authentic” coffee drink.
 I just use my regular old drip coffee and dress it up with frothed milk.

 I sort of modeled this after a cafe au lait, which is equal parts coffee and milk.
 So, for me, I like about 1/2 cup of each per serving.

 Instead of steaming the milk, I just warm it up in the microwave first.
 It takes between one and two minutes – you want to heat it so it’s steaming hot but not to the point that it starts to boil.
 Depending on your microwave you may need more or less time.
 You can also warm it on the stove.

-Once it’s hot, you can “froth” it using an immersion blender (my favorite way) or a regular stand blender, or just in a jar.
+Once it’s hot, you can “froth” it using an immersion blender (my favorite way), a regular stand blender, or just in a jar.

 - If you use a stick blender, the head will need to be completely emerged in the milk so choose a narrow container with tall sides.
 The tall sides will prevent the milk from spilling out.